“Fake” Service Animal law does not give license to violate the ADA’s service animal protections

 The handler cannot produce the service animal’s registration or certification.

 - Why?
-Under the ADA and AzDA, businesses and public places may condition entry on an individual producing documentation to prove that their service animal has been certified, trained, or licensed.
+Under the ADA and AzDA, businesses and public places may NOT condition entry on an individual producing documentation to prove that their service animal has been certified, trained, or licensed.

 The dog or miniature horse is not wearing a service animal vest or an emblem indicating it is a service animal.